The Children of William Wetmore and Ann Ponting

 Thomas Wetmore was born on 25 January 1804 son of William and Ann Wetmore.
 He was baptised 19 February 1804 at Hill

 Mary Wetmore is believed to have been the daughter of John Wetmore and Hannah Hewett.
-Mary Wetmore had been born on 12 July 1811 and baptised 23 January 1812 (Appendix I - Subsection 2).
-Thomas's father William and Mary's father John were brothers meaning this was a marriage of first cousins.
+Mary Wetmore had been born on 12 July 1811 and baptised 23 January 1812 (Appendix I - Part 2).
+Thomas's father, William and Mary's father, John were brothers so this was a marriage of first cousins.

 - Charles Wetmore.
-Baptised on 19 September 1833 at Hill
+Baptised 2 September 1833 at Hill

 - Thomas Wetmore.
 Born 1839

-And by 1841 Thomas was farming at Falfield, Thornbury.
+And by 1841 Thomas was farming at Falfield, Thornbury, sons Charles, aged 7 and Thomas, aged 2 are listed.

 In 1851, 45 year old Thomas, an auctioneer was living in Stone with his 17 year old son Charles.
 Thomas is still shown as married.
-It is thought that Mary was visiting her brothers George Wetmore (born 1809) and Robert Wetmore (born 1819).
-John Wetmore and Hannah Hewett had sons called George and Robert Wetmore which seems to confirm the connection.
+His wife Mary was visiting her George Wetmore and Robert Wetmore at Hill.
+There is no record of son of son Thomas so it can perhaps be assumed that he died in the interim?

-Thomas Wetmore died in 1853 aged 49 year old and was buried at Rockhampton on 30 March 1853.
+Thomas Wetmore died aged 49 year old and was buried at Rockhampton on 30 March 1853.

-I cannot trace the family in the 1881 census, but Charles Wetmore of Baynham Farm, Berkeley died on 22 September 1881 aged 48 (Reg Gen Sept Qtr 1881 Thornbury 6a 122).
+Charles Wetmore of Baynham Farm, Berkeley died on 22 September 1881 aged 48.
 Probate was granted to John Cox of Stone, yeoman and George Adams of Dursley, publican.
 His estate was worth £815 13s.

-In 1901 her daughter in law 59 year old Ellen Wetmore is still with James Collings Fry and her occupation is given as "lady housekeeper".
+In 1901 Ellen is still with James Collings Fry and her occupation is given as "lady housekeeper".
 Under relationship to head of household the entry reads "friend".

 Ann Cox nee Wetmore

-Ann Wetmore was born on 28 November 1805 daghter of William and Ann Wetmore.
+Ann Wetmore was born on 28 November 1805 daughter of William and Ann Wetmore.
 She was baptised on 12 January 1806 at Hill.

 Ann Wetmore married William Cox of Rockhampton at Hill on 25 March 1830.
 The witnesses were Wm Wetmore and Hester Hewett, possibly Ann's father or brother and her sister.
 William Cox had been born in 1791 and was some 15 years Ann's senior.